 9. Turn Down the Water Heater

-Most water heater come from the factory with a default temp of 140 degrees fahrenheit.
+Most water heaters come from the factory with a default temp of 140 degrees Fahrenheit.
 Turning down the temperature to 120 degrees will save money on your electric bill and more than likely you won’t even notice the difference in the water temp.